|paul (paul4barbus) whiteing|

 Unfortunately, I find I can rarely buy any other major item of tackle (seats, holdalls, rucksacs, bags, nets etc) that suits all my requirements so I have to modify everything (although in truth I enjoy doing so).
 Some of these modifications may later be detailed in case there are ideas which could be of interest.

-Recently (2012 'ish) decided that although the 15 ltr Wychwood is fine, I wanted a slightly bigger one so I could get clothing and more food/drink in without having to spend ages packing.
-I bought a Fox Royale Medium carryall, at 56 ltr sounds big but then I don't need to fill it.
-This one fits the bill for me.
+But a while back I decided that although the 15 ltr Wychwood is fine, I wanted a slightly bigger one so I could get clothing and more food/drink in without having to spend ages packing.
+I bought a Fox Royale Medium carryall, at 56 ltr sounds big but then I don't need to fill it, this is now the bag I use for all of my fishing.